Everest Base Camp Trek 14 Days

 • 2-Night Hotel in Kathmandu with Breakfast

-• Tea House in Trek as per above the itinerary
+• 11-night tea house as per above the itinerary

 • Trekking Permit and TIMS Card

-• trek guide (salary, insurance, equipment, food, and lodging)
+• Private, experienced, English-speaking trekking guide (salary, insurance, equipment, food, and lodging)

 • Certificates